gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/README.md

 ![Checkout setup/mapping](https://github.com/gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/blob/main/images/ga4-ecom-checkout-mapping.jpg)

-In the example above, the checkout contains of 3 Checkout Steps.
+In the example above, the checkout contains 3 Checkout Steps.
 1. Step 1 is easy to match, because we can map it against the **begin_checkout** Event, and don’t need any further mapping.
 This step doesn’t have any parameter that is relevant to use as Checkout Option in this fictual implementation.
 2. Step 2 doesn’t have a GA4 implementation specifically for this step.
 But, the combination of using **{{Page Path}}** as **GTM Variable**, and matching against **/checkout/step-2** as **GTM Variable Value**, and matching **GTM Event** against **gtm.js** (Page View Event), we are still able to track this as Step 2.
 3. Step 3 is easy to match because we can map it against the **add_payment_info** Event.
 In addition, we are tracking the **payment_type** Parameter as **EEC Checkout Option**.